andrzejdus/dotfiles/README.md

 You have to install zsh and [chezmoi](https://github.com/twpayne/chezmoi) manually.

-You probably need installing zsh from package
+You may instal zsh from package (remember to set it as active sheel)
 ```sh
 sudo apt install zsh
 ```